sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 directory `sapphirepp/examples/vfp/steady-state-parallel-shock`.
-Since the implementation is essentially the same as in the [parallel shock](#parallel-shock) example, we restrain our discussion to the changes necessary to directly compute the steady-state solution with Sapphire++.
+Since the implementation is essentially the same as in the [parallel shock](#parallel-shock) example, we restrain our discussion to the changes necessary to directly compute the steady-state solution with @sapphire.

 ### VFP equation {#dimension-steady-state-parallel-shock}